-Charming villages around Marbella… more than you imagine12 Sep, 2019 Manuel Alarcon
+Charming villages around Marbella… more than you imagine12 Sep, 2019 Manolo Alarcon

 Have tourism and modern developments wiped out traditional Andalusian architecture and charming villages around Marbella?

 By no means!
 Narrow streets, whitewashed walls and the colour bursts of flowers are not a privilege of “Deep Andalusia”: you can find them in exquisitely preserved villages on the coast, just a few minutes drive from the beach (or by the beach itself!).

 In some instances, the municipalities have carried out elaborated plans for the recovery of those areas that had lost a bit of the old spirit.